Inspections of campaign books in the days preceding an election have new ground rules.

 Given that the 10th day before an election falls on Saturday, the effect of the legislation is to provide a bigger window to make requests to inspect a campaign’s books while maintaining the same timeframe for inspections to occur.

-The campaign then must grant an appointment that is within 48 hours of that requested time – which, in this example, would be 9 a.m.
-Wednesday, Aug.
-1, at the latest.
+The campaign then must grant an appointment that is within 48 hours of the request.
 The campaign must permit at least two consecutive hours for the inspection.

 The treasurer and requester must agree on a location for the inspection.
 If they can’t agree, the treasurer for the candidate or committee may make the books of account available electronically.
 Digital access is also an option for a campaign in lieu of scheduling an appointment.